tanepiper/ngx-tinynodes/README.md

 #### `@tinynodes/ngx-editorjs-plugins`

-This project provides a module that exports a set of default plugins for `@tinynodes/ngx-editorjs`.
+This project provides the plugin service module that exports handles plugins for `@tinynodes/ngx-editorjs`.
+The module also ships a set of default plugins and documentation on how to add new ones easily.

 - [Readme](https://github.com/tanepiper/ngx-tinynodes/blob/master/libs/ngx-editorjs-plugins/README.md)
 - [Changelog](https://github.com/tanepiper/ngx-tinynodes/blob/master/libs/ngx-editorjs-plugins/CHANGELOG.md)